 What Am I Even Talking About?

 I love quantum mechanics and always have done.
-You might not have guessed it though, because I don't talk about it online much.
+You might not have guessed it though, because I don't talk about it much online.
 There are two good reasons: 1) Once I get started I won’t be able to stop.
 2) It’s too big to trivialise with a 5-minute youtube video or an Instagram post.
 It would be like trying to sum up the rise and fall of the Roman empire in a single hashtag. #Greedfollowedbycorruption

 Quantum mechanics is probably the most important discovery since evolution.
 More fundamental than relativity, more shocking than the Big Bang Model.
-It is the framework we rest modern Science on and it’s gosh-darned fascinating!
+It is the framework we rest modern Science on and it’s gosh-darned fascinating.